Azure/OnBoardVMInsights/Policy/README.md

 ## Private Preview Notes

 We depend on new and in development Policy features.
-To access these features, you must use [this URL](https://ms.portal.azure.com/?microsoft_azure_policy_remediation=true#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Remediation) to access the Azure Policy UI in Azure Portal.
+To access these features, you must use [this URL](https://ms.portal.azure.com/?feature.vminsightstabview=true&feature.vminsights=true&feature.vminsightsplus=true&microsoft_azure_policy_remediation=true&microsoft_azure_policy_compliancev2=true&microsoft_azure_marketplace_ItemHideKey=OMSGalleryHideKey#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Compliance) to access the Azure Policy UI in Azure Portal.

-The remediation UI (for existing resources) is still in development, and it is expected to be feature complete by the middle of September.
-It can be used for basic operations including triggering remediation.

-Let know us know any feedback and bugs observed regardless.

-Known issues:
-- You cannot trigger remediation from the Compliance view, you must use the remediation view.

 ## Steps To Use
 We can organize the steps as follows: